NYPL/ami-preservation/docs/pages/resources/serviceNow_documentation.md

 ### Media Digitization Request (MDR)
 - **Purpose:** The MDR system initiates the work required to digitize physical AMI items that have not been previously digitized.
 - **Usage:** Use the MDR system when requesting digitization of physical audio or video materials that are not yet available in digital format.

+### Digital Repair Request (DRR)
+- **Purpose:** The DRR system is for reporting any digital resources in need of repair to the Digital Research team.
+It applies to the following:
+  - Digitized images
+  - Digitized Audio and Moving Image (AMI) materials
+  - Born-digital AMI materials
+  - Born-digital archives
+- **Usage:** Use the DRR system to report digital resources that appear to be flawed.
+This process triggers an investigation that may not always result in an improved file.
+For Digitized AMI assets, this might involve a poor or problematic transfer that could require a new digitization attempt (e.g., subpar vendor digitization that might benefit from an in-house attempt), or a corrupted file that may need to be repaired or manipulated.
+Before submitting a DRR, check the item's migration status and any "Issues" recorded in SPEC, as these may indicate problems that cannot be resolved.

+## General ServiceNow Instructions

+### Accessing ServiceNow

+ServiceNow can be accessed via LAIR under the Staff Tools section.
+From the ServiceNow landing page, click on "Make a Request," then select "Digital Research Requests" to access the DAR, MDR, and DRR forms.

 ## Determining Which Form to Use